NCAR/climate-primer-water/doc/ch6_downscaling.rst

 Bias Correction
 ^^^^^^^^^^^^^^^

-A reality of both GCMs and RCMs is the fact that both are prone to biases due to our limited ability to represent the true state of the climate system, as our representation of model physics, parameterizations, and initial conditions are imperfect .
+A reality of both GCMs and RCMs is that both are prone to biases due to our limited ability to represent the true state of the climate system because our representation of model physics, parameterizations and initial conditions are imperfect.
 These biases can significantly affect the accuracy and reliability of the downscaled climate projections.
-To address this, bias correction techniques are often employed (Teutschbein and Seibert 2012; Mendez et al. 2020).
+To address this, bias-correction techniques are often employed (Teutschbein and Seibert 2012; Mendez et al. 2020).
 Bias correction involves adjusting the model outputs to better match observed data.
 There are two primary stages at which bias correction can be